comet-ml/kangas/README.md

 TensorBoard is one of several tools (including Kangas parent organization, [Comet](https://comet.com)) that specializes in experiment managment.
 Like Kangas, it provides charting and visualizations out of the box, but is specifically designed for analyzing training workflows.
 Kangas, in contrast, is designed to analyze any dataset.
 For example, even if you use a tool like TensorBoard for analyzing training runs, you may still use Kangas before training for exploratory data analysis, or for prediction analysis post-deployment.

 ### What is Kangas relationship with Comet?
-Kangas is developed and maintained by the Research team at [Comet ML](https://comet.com).
+Kangas is developed and maintained by the Research team at [Comet](https://comet.com).
 It began life as a prototype for Comet users who needed to visualize large computer vision datasets, and was later spun out into a standalone open source project.
 Kangas is and always will be free and open source software, and we are more than happy to accept community contributions.

 ## Contributing
 Kangas has only recently been released, and as such, we don't have much of a formal process for contributions.
 If you have an idea or would like to make a contribution, we recommend opening a ticket describing your proposed contribution so that we can collaborate directly.
 We love working with community contributors.